clux/js-talk-cisco/TALK.md

 - The DOM and AJAX API that no-one likes to hear about; the reason that literally half web load the 10,000 lines that is jQuery to do what the browser was meant to do in the first place
 - all the stuff you can now do with JS - shiny new APIs
 - APIs from node - these are very nice
-- Languages that compile to, or are derived from JS (because who knew, people aren't satisfied with JS)
+- Languages that compile to, or are derived from JS (because who knew, people aren't satisfied with JS wrt either: style, type safety, or performance)
 - and the core language (by which I mean: ->)

 ## Core Language